 Is It Safe to Use Tea Tree Oil While Pregnant?

 Yes, it is safe to use tea tree oil during pregnancy but one must exercise utmost caution.
-If you want to use it, read the instructions carefully on the bottle or use as suggested by your doctor.
-Essential oils like tea tree oil is extremely concentrated, meaning that is is more potent when compared to products available in other forms from the same plant.
+If you want to use it, then you must read the instructions carefully on the bottle or use it as suggested by your doctor.
+Essential oils like tea tree oil are extremely concentrated, meaning that they are more potent when compared to products available in other forms from the same plant.
 Therefore, you need to know the correct usage of tea tree oil before you apply it on your skin.

 Benefits of Using Tea Tree Oil During Pregnancy

 Some benefits of using tea tree oil during pregnancy are mentioned below.

-- Tea tree oil may prove effective in fighting antibiotic-resistant bacteria including E. coli, thus protecting pregnant women from falling prey to bladder infections and cold sores.
+Tea tree oil may prove effective in fighting antibiotic-resistant bacteria including E. coli, thus protecting pregnant women from falling prey to bladder infections and cold sores.
 Tea tree oil is not supposed to be ingested at all, but you can use it by adding it to your bathwater.
 You can add around 3 drops of tea tree oil in 125 ml of bathwater, which you can use to cleanse around the urethra.